 Dietary Requirements and Allergies - The Meal Plan will cater for vegetarian, dairy free, gluten free, and egg free (and some combinations of the above).
 Unfortunately we cannot cater for vegans.
 Additional allergies (eg alliums) will not catered for.
 Please contact the Meal Plan Coordinator if you have any questions.

 Feast and Repast

-Dinner on the evening of the Feast not covered by the Meal Plan.
+Dinner on the evening of the Feast is not covered by the Meal Plan.
 Many will choose to book for the Feast - the most sumptuous meal of the event.
 This is an opportunity for a fine cook to display their artistry.
 Numbers are often limited and tickets are a hot commodity, so book early to secure your place!
-If you miss you, or if formal dining isn't your thing, you can instead book for the Repast.
+If you miss out, or if formal dining isn't your thing, you can instead book for the Repast.
 This is typically a small, informal meal - similar in scope to a normal 'meal plan dinner', but served and eaten outside, on the tables near Tui.

 The site has three kitchen areas, including the main kitchen facility and two smaller kitchens in the main bunkroom building and in the lower Tui Lodge.
 Kitchens have some equipment, i.e. pots, pans, roasting dishes etc.

 Cooks preparing a meal plan or the feast are assumed to have priority or, on the day of the feast, exclusive access to the main kitchen.
 The other two kitchens are usually available at all times.
 Please ensure that you clean all messes for which you are responsible!

 If you are wanting to cook in an encampment, please ensure you comply with site fire rules.